Woman killed by car in Sheffield named as boy, 12, arrested on suspicion of murder

 A woman who died after getting hit by a car in Sheffield has been named as Marcia Grant, described by her family as a “beautiful soul”.

+Emergency services were called to reports of a collision between a woman and a car in the Greenhill area of the city on Wednesday evening.

-South Yorkshire Police said officers discovered a woman in her 60s dead in the Greenhill area of the city at around 7.10pm on Wednesday.
+South Yorkshire Police said officers responded and discovered a woman in her 60s at around 7.10pm.

-Yorkshire Ambulance Service and South Yorkshire Fire and Rescue Service also attended the scene but Ms Grant was pronounced dead at the scene.
+Yorkshire Ambulance Service and South Yorkshire Fire and Rescue Service also attended but Ms Grant was pronounced dead.

 Shortly after the incident a 12-year-old boy was arrested on suspicion of murder.
 He was also arrested on suspicion of posessing a knife.